bomibear/AboutZoidberg/README.md

 ## Sprint Summaries
 1. Added input functionality for 5 questions

-2. Added 2 additional questions for a total of 7 questions now.
+2. Two additional questions have been added.
 The 6th is a random number guessing question, and the 7th question involves the use of an array.
-Additionally, a tally of correct answers is kept.
+A tally of correct answers is kept.
+The site displys unordered and ordered lists

 ---
 ## Acknowledgements